Elbphilharmonie Everything about the concert hall’s architecture and acoustics

 7 | Grand Hall

 It is the heart of the Elbphilharmonie: the Grand Hall.
-Thanks to the vineyard style, which arranges the audience in terraces around the stage, none of the up to 2,100 people are more than 30 metres away from the musicians.
+Thanks to the vineyard style architecture, which arranges the seats in terraces around the stage, none of the up to 2,100 audience members are more than 30 metres away from the musicians.
 The music is literally at the centre of attention.

 Organ / Grand Hall